 2018 Erikson Institute Fall Conference for Scientists, Researchers, Scholars, and Clinicians at the Kripalu Center for Yoga and Health in Stockbridge, MA

 Conference Director: Andrew J. Gerber, MD, PhD

 The Austen Riggs Center has a long and distinguished history at the interface of cutting-edge theories of the mind and the treatment of individuals with complex psychiatric problems.
-This conference continues that tradition by bringing together disparate voices that, when joined together, promise to dramatically advance mental health research and treatment.
+This conference continues that tradition by uniting disparate voices that promise to dramatically advance mental-health research and treatment.